A Man Escaped

-The film was screened in competition at the 1957 Cannes Film Festival, and it has been one of Bresson's most renowned works since its initial release.
+A Man Escaped was screened in competition at the 1957 Cannes Film Festival and remains one of Bresson's most acclaimed and influential works.

 Plot

-In Lyon in 1943, Fontaine, a member of the French Resistance, jumps out of the car that is taking him to Montluc prison.
+In Lyon, in 1943, Fontaine, a member of the French Resistance, jumps out of the car that is taking him to Montluc prison.
 He is immediately apprehended, and his German captors handcuff him, beat him, and lock him up.
 Throughout his time in prison, Fontaine regularly hears gunfire as other inmates are executed.

 At first, Fontaine is placed in a cell on the ground floor of Montluc.
-He communicates with his neighbor by tapping on the wall and is regularly able to talk to Terry, a member of a small group that is allowed to exercise in a courtyard unsupervised, from his window.
+He communicates with his neighbor by tapping on the wall and is regularly able to talk through his window to Terry, a member of a small group allowed to exercise unsupervised in a courtyard.
 Terry takes Fontaine's letters to his family and superiors in the Resistance and gets him a safety pin so he can remove his handcuffs.

-After fifteen days, Fontaine is moved to a cell on the top floor of Montluc, and he is no longer made to wear handcuffs.
-His new neighbor, Blanchet, is an elderly man who refuses to respond to his taps on the wall, but he gets to know several other inmates on his daily trips to empty his slop bucket and wash his face, even though the guards regularly admonish them for talking.
+After fifteen days, Fontaine is moved to a cell on the top floor of Montluc, and he is no longer required to wear handcuffs.
+His new neighbor, Blanchet, is an elderly man who refuses to respond to his taps on the wall.
+Fontaine gets to know several other inmates on his daily trips to empty his slop bucket and wash his face, even though the guards regularly admonish them for talking.
 After Blanchet faints while emptying his slop bucket, he and Fontaine begin to talk to each other at their windows.

-Fontaine notices the wooden door of his cell is made up of thick boards joined together by a softer wood, so he sharpens the end of a spoon and begins to chisel away at the joints.
-After weeks of slow, silent, meticulous work, which involves keeping track of and disposing of every wood shaving and figuring out how to camouflage the damage he is doing to the door, he is able to get out of his cell into the hallway at will.
-He then makes some rope using most of his linens and the wire from his bed frame.
+Fontaine notices that the wooden door of his cell is made up of thick boards joined together by a softer wood.
+He sharpens the end of a spoon and begins chiseling away at the joints.
+After weeks of slow, silent, and meticulous work—which involves keeping track of and disposing of every wood shaving, as well as camouflaging the damage he is doing to the door—he is able to get out of his cell into the hallway at will.
+He makes some rope using most of his linens and the wire from his bed frame.